BH-M87/cool-cli/README.md

    > Options:
    >
    >   -V, --version                output the version number
    >
    >   -h, --help                     output usage information
    >
    >   --cssModules              turn on the css modules, default to false
    >
    >   --devHtmlTemplate   change the dev template loaction and name,
    > ​                                       or even set false to close the html-webpack-plugin function
    >
    >   --bundleLibrary          bundle your project into library
    >
-   >   --library                        set the library name you want to export.
+   >   --library                        set the library name you want to export
    >
-   >   --libraryTarget             set the libray target type, default 'umd'.
+   >   --libraryTarget             set the libray target type, default 'umd'
-   >
-   >   --chunkHash               set true or false to add the chunkHash or not.
-   > ​                                       or pass a Number to set the number of the chunkHash.

 5. `cool-cli build`
    > Options:
    >   -V, --version                  output the version number
    >
    >   -h, --help                       output usage information
    >
    >   --cssModules                turn on the css modules, default to false
    >
    >   --prodHtmlTemplate   change the prod template loaction and name,
    > ​                                          or even set false to close the html-webpack-plugin function
    >
    >   --bundleLibrary            bundle your project into library
    >
-   >   --library                          set the library name you want to export.
+   >   --library                          set the library name you want to export
    >
-   >   --libraryTarget               set the libray target type, default 'umd'.
+   >   --libraryTarget               set the libray target type, default 'umd'
    >
-   >   --chunkHash                 set true or false to add the chunkHash or not.
-   > ​                                         or pass a Number to set the number of the chunkHash.
+   >   --hashDigestLength     pass a Number to set the number of the chunkHash, or set 0 to close the hash
+   >
+   >   --bundleAnalyze           visualize size of webpack output files with an interactive zoomable treemap, default false

 ***Happy Coding!!!***